roytang/blog/content/post/2006/11/2006-11-04-standard-constructed-ng-galleria.md

 Round 3 vs Marnel featuring Vesuvan Lockdown

-Marnel is an officemante, and he and I were playtesting last night and his deck was a slightly difficult matchup for me &#8211; I won 2 out of 4 games but both wins were based on really good draws.
-So he and I face off in round 3 and I'm like, "This is just a playtest, so we're not going to draw, right?&#8221;
+Marnel is an officemante, and he and I were playtesting last night and his deck was a slightly difficult matchup for me -- I won 2 out of 4 games but both wins were based on really good draws.
+So he and I face off in round 3 and I'm like, "This is just a playtest, so we're not going to draw, right?"

-Marnel's deck plays morph guys &#8211; lots of 'em.
+Marnel's deck plays morph guys -- lots of 'em.
 He'd only finished the changes last night.
 It's an awesome deck and fun to play.
 And most importantly, people won't know how to handle it!
 As long as he doesn't play any insanely fast aggro, he's got a good chance of winning.

 Unfortunately, I am not insanely fast aggro, and we go to a close game 3.
 During my last turn I'm at 2 and he's at 5 with a SSS in play.
 He did the Thelonite Hermit + Vesuvan Shapeshifter bit during the last 2 turns, so he has a battalion of saps on his side and I will surely lose with his next swing.
-I decide to go for the draw: "Squall Line for 5?&#8221; But he shows me the Cancel.
+I decide to go for the draw: "Squall Line for 5?"
+But he shows me the Cancel.

 The loss means I don't get top 8 status anymore, but this is just practice. 😀